jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 Let's take a look at what a possible HTTP response from the Placement API might look like.

+##### Allocation requests

 The first section of the HTTP response is for the allocation requests.
 These are JSON objects that are meant to be sent to the Placement API to **_claim resources_** for the instance against one or more compute nodes.
 There is one allocation request object returned for each possible destination compute host that can house the to-be-launched instance.

+The **_resource_provider_** element of the allocation request is a JSON object containing the UUID of the compute node that will have resources consumed from it *if the allocation request is used to claim resources against that compute node*.
+The **_resources_** element of the allocation request is a JSON object containing each of the *requested resource amounts* that would be consumed by the new instance.
+These amounts will match the flavor's set of requested resources.

 In our scenario, the allocation requests might look like this: